bcc-code/developer.bcc.no/docs/privacy-policy.md

 Our postal and physical address is:

 BCC-forbundets Fellestjenester
 Vålerveien 159
 1599 MOSS
 NORWAY
-Organization number 928 453 944
+Organisation number 928 453 944

 ## 2. FIELD OF OPERATION